Microsoft’s Surface Duo is a foldable Android phone

 On the software side, the Duo has full access to the Google Play Store and sports a custom skin aligned with the recently announced Windows 10X‘s aesthetic.
 A number of apps have been optimized to take advantage of the Duo’s screens, like Outlook and Teams.
 In the former’s case, one screen shows the inbox while the other shows the compose screen.
 In Teams, a meeting display room is relegated to one screen while the other is reserved for documents.
 And Duo’s preloaded web browser stretches across both screens.

-Surface Duo will be available holiday 2020, said Microsoft chief product officer Panos Panay onstage.
+Surface Duo will be available holiday 2020, said Microsoft chief product officer Panos Panay onstage. -Details were hard to come by otherwise at press time.

 “We’re partnering with Google to bring together the absolute best of Android into one product,” he added.
 “This is industry-pushing technology.”